lakshmikantakumar/NRSC_Bhoonidhi/README.md

 Converts image files in a folder recursively to 8-bit format.

+### process_zip_files_for_8bit_conversion_internal_pyramids.py

+Processes all ZIP files in the input directory (and subdirectories if recursive is True), extracts TIFF files, converts them to 8-bit, and generates internal pyramids for each.

 ### Remove_4thband.py

 Remove the 4th band from raster (.tif) files in a directory.